Eat Well With MS — Without Overthinking or Exhausting Yourself

 Strict rules, tracking, or rigid meal plans

-Mona Bostick, RDN, LDN, is a registered dietitian specializing in Multiple Sclerosis nutrition for over 10 years — and has lived with relapsing-remitting MS for nearly 20.
+Mona Bostick, RDN, LDN, MSCS, is a registered dietitian specializing in Multiple Sclerosis nutrition for over 10 years — and has lived with relapsing-remitting MS for nearly 20.

 She created the Spoon-Smart Framework™ after watching people with MS struggle under the weight of restrictive, unrealistic food rules.